HenrikBengtsson/matrixStats/revdep/problems.md

       ‘...’

     Undocumented arguments in documentation object 'cf_append_cols'
-      ‘cred’
+      ‘ctx’

     Undocumented arguments in documentation object 'convert'
       ‘backend’

     Undocumented arguments in documentation object 'cs_get_uri'
     ...
-      ‘backend’ ‘backend_dir’

-    Undocumented arguments in documentation object 'save_gs'
-      ‘cdf’ ‘backend_readonly’

-    Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
     The \usage entries must correspond to syntactically valid R code.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
+    S3 methods shown with full name in documentation object 'cytoctx':
+      ‘print.cytoctx’

+    The \usage entries for S3 methods should use the \method markup and not their full name.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking for hidden files and directories ...
-NOTE
+*   checking for portable use of $(BLAS_LIBS) and $(LAPACK_LIBS) ...
+WARNING
     ```
-    Found the following hidden files and directories:
-      .github
-    These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+      apparently using $(BLAS_LIBS) without following $(FLIBS) in ‘src/Makevars’
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 88.2Mb
+      installed size is 55.0Mb
       sub-directories of 1Mb or more:
         doc    3.4Mb
-        lib   51.9Mb
-        libs  31.6Mb
+        libs  50.3Mb
     ```

 *   checking DESCRIPTION meta-information ...
 NOTE